Colour & Time

 Think about your budget and where to find artists in that range.
 At this stage I would note the prices their work usually sells for on their website or gallery so that you know that they are within your budget.
 Some artists add on 20% for custom pieces to cover the extra work involved , others keep the prices the same .

-Contact the artist or their gallery and enquire whether they do commissions - not all artists are going to jump at the chance to take your money - some may be preparing for an exhibition or be at a very busy time of the year.
+Contact the artist or their gallery and enquire whether they do commissions - some may be preparing for an exhibition or be at a very busy time of the year.
 Some artists have a schedule where they take on a limited number of commissions per year.

 Most artists will want to have an initial chat to learn more about what you want.
 This may take place in your home or even by video chat, phone or email.
 Communication at this stage is so important to avoid problems later on. .